lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

     I’m less interested in listing frameworks or syntax, and more interested in whether you’ve reflected on your own work—because true experience comes from paying attention to what works and what doesn’t, not just from having done the work.

+Interviewer: Thanks for walking through your background.
+Let’s talk a bit about your frontend experience.
+You mentioned you’ve worked with both Angular and React.
+How do you typically write a React component?

+Candidate:​

+“To be honest, my recent work has been mostly with AngularJS.
+I have touched React, but I wouldn’t say I’m deep in it—my practical experience is definitely stronger on the Angular side.”

+Interviewer:​

+“That’s perfectly alright.
+Just talk to me about how you write an AngularJS component then.​ React and Angular share the same fundamental logic.
+I’m not looking for specific syntax(Syntax is just Google-able; that mindset isn’t.); I want to hear how you structure things, how you manage state, and how you think about reusability.
+The principles are what matter.”

 #### Example 6
 This is a technical interview for a IT Level2 role.
 The candidate claims hands-on experience with Kafka, but struggles when asked about delivery guarantees.
 The interviewer probes deeper after receiving a vague or overconfident response.
 /